hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 #### PostgreSQL Database

-When running in mounted storage mode the postgres server runs inside a Docker container.
-If the postgres service fails a new container should be automatically created.
+When running in mounted storage mode the PostgreSQL server runs inside a Docker container.
+If the PostgreSQL service fails a new container should be automatically created.
 However, if the service is hung, or otherwise fails without triggering a new container deployment, the pTFE server should be stopped and the standby server started.
-All postgres data will have been written to the mounted storage and will then be accessible on the standby node.
+All PostgreSQL data will have been written to the mounted storage and will then be accessible on the standby node.